chaitanyarai19/Hacktoberfest2023/CONTRIBUTING.md

 - Do NOT add any DSA Codes
 - Do NOT remove other content.
 - Styling/code can be pretty, ugly or stupid, big or small as long as it works
-- Add your name to the contributors list file
+- Add your name to the contributor's list file
 - Try to keep pull requests small to minimize merge conflicts

 ## Mandatory Step :